 - a final written paper

-- Complete internship form and follow the instructions in the Schedule of Classes for registering for SOCI 491 for 2,3, or 4 credits.
+- Complete internship form and register for SOCI 491 for 2,3, or 4 credits.
 Thirty hours of experience are required for each credit.

 - Special arrangements can be made for getting Writing Intensive credit for an internship.